skonto/tensorflow-model-serving/docker/README.md

 Tensorflow official docker images: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/docker/README.md

-(For that imagesp port 8888 is for ipython notebooks and port 6006 is for TensorBoard).
+(For that images port 8888 is for ipython notebooks and port 6006 is for TensorBoard).

 Our images created for tensorflow serving are huge: